 “My SDX talk will be using Radical Candor as a framework on how to deliver Fearless Feedback,” she said.
 “Attendees will leave with concrete ways to give and receive feedback.
 My main reason to speak on the topic was to share what I have learned in the hopes it will make someone else’s work experience as amazing as mine has been since the introduction of it.”

 Our team at Piktochart will be at the conference too, and will be hosting a workshop all about sharing stories visually and creating amazing infographics.
+You could also create awesome visuals by creating a signing up for free on Piktochart.

 Learn More About Improving Your Organization